AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 <Figure caption="Vote Delegation - Part 5" src={require('/docs/use/img/20_Subsquare_Delegation/delegation_5.png').default } width="100%" />

-### 3.1.3.
+### 3.1.4.
 Voting

-Any ASTR token holder can vote on active proposals within Astar’s governance.
-Tokens in both the `Transferable` and `Locked` sections can be used to participate in governance processes, meaning that tokens staked in Astar dApp Staking can also be used for voting.
+Any ASTR token holder can vote on active proposals within the Astar onchain governance.
+Tokens in both the `Transferable` and `Locked` states can be used to participate in governance processes, meaning that tokens staked in Astar dApp Staking can also be used for voting.

 With that said, let’s understand how the voting process works on **Astar Subsquare**.